Sellers Dorsey acquires HealthDataViz to expand capabilities to help clients understand and leverage data. Learn more!

 Example of dynamic filter setup

-Once all four objects are created, place them side by side in a horizontal or vertical container depending on your dashboard layout.
+Once all four objects are created, place them side-by-side in a horizontal or vertical container, depending on your dashboard layout.

 Next, create three Boolean (true/false) calculated fields to use for the dynamic zone visibility based on what is selected in the initial parameter.